 The complaint will be assessed by our centre to determine:

-If it is more appropriate for the matter to be handled by another organisation, we will refer the person lodging the complaint to the most appropriate organisation.
+If it is more appropriate for the matter to be handled by another organisation, we will advise the person lodging the complaint of the most appropriate organisation and provide that organisation's contact details.

 We will contact each party to seek a mutual resolution to the complaint.
 We aim to resolve most complaints within 30 days.
 Please keep in mind that if a complaint is complex or the parties do not co-operate, then this time may vary.
 Please also keep in mind that we cannot order or direct either party to resolve the complaint, only a court or a tribunal can do this.